 The fashion blog continues, “As for prices, this festival does not come cheap.
 Packages start at $1,500, which covers the flight from Miami to Fyre Cay, ticketed admission, meals and hospitality.
 Accommodations include ‘The Retreat’ with two twin beds, ‘The Duo’ with two tickets, two twin beds and elevated amenities, ‘The Nest’ with two tickets and a queen bed and ‘The Lodge,’ which is $8,999 total for eight tickets and four king beds.
 If none of that is appealing to you, there are upgrades available that apply to food and VIP access to areas and events throughout the festival.”

 This all sounds great except that the models' promotional efforts in connection with Fyre Fest are almost certainly illegal.
-As we know from the Federal Trade Commission (“FTC”)’s guidelines, if an individual is compensated in any way to promote/endorse a brand or product (compensation includes anything from a paycheck to free gifts, trips, lodging, etc.) or promote/endorse a brand with which he/she has a relationship, that needs to be disclosed “clearly and conspicuously" in connection with each instance.
+As set forth in the Federal Trade Commission (“FTC”)’s guidelines, if an individual is compensated in any way to promote/endorse a brand or product (compensation includes anything from a paycheck to free gifts, trips, lodging, etc.) or promote/endorse a brand with which he/she has a relationship, that needs to be disclosed “clearly and conspicuously" in connection with each instance.

 The FTC - an independent government agency tasked with promoting consumer protection, and eliminating and preventing anticompetitive business practices - has explicitly stated that its guidelines apply no matter the medium.
 So, if such promotional/endorsement efforts occur on social media, they need to be disclosed; common disclosure language comes in the form of hashtags, such as "#ad" or "#sponsored."